decentraland/documentation/content/player/general/hardware-acceleration.md

 _On other browsers, the steps may vary slightly, but should be essentially the same._

 {{< hint warning >}}
-**📔 Note**   If you keep seeing the warning message in Decentraland, you may also need to set up your operating system to allow the browser to access this hardware.
+**📔 Note**:  If you keep seeing the warning message in Decentraland, you may also need to set up your operating system to allow the browser to access this hardware.
 {{< /hint >}}